Today’s Heardle answer - if you’re struggling & don’t want to lose a streak

-Today’s (April 12) Heardle answer has been revealed and the mystery song is courtesy of one a band who rose to fame in the early 90s, with today’s mystery song being over three decades old.
+Today’s (April 13) Heardle answer has been revealed and the mystery song is courtesy of one of the biggest pop stars to emerge from Australia, who enjoyed great success in the mid 2010s.

-They have sold more than 30 million records worldwide, and over 19 million records in the US alone.
-The band has had 18 Top 10 songs on Billboard’s Mainstream Rock Tracks chart, five number one hits, and received 11 Grammy Award nominations.
+The female singer’s sixth studio album, 1000 Forms of Fear, debuted at No. 1 in the U.S. Billboard 200 and generated the top-ten single "Chandelier".
+Her seventh studio album, This Is Acting (2016), spawned her first Billboard Hot 100 number one single, "Cheap Thrills".

 If you’ve never played, Heardle is a music game you can play via a website app where you listen to the introduction of a song, with the goal of the game to guess the artist and title in as few turns as possible.